shaunmcglinchey/thingly/README.txt

 Thingy-node is a Node.js Express RESTful API backend for tracking a list of to-do items.

 Acknowledgements:
-Thingly was inspired by the excellent Beerlocker tutorial by Scott Smith: http://scottksmith.com/blog/2014/05/02/building-restful-apis-with-node/
+Thingy-node was inspired by the excellent Beerlocker tutorial by Scott Smith: http://scottksmith.com/blog/2014/05/02/building-restful-apis-with-node/